WHAT TO EXPECT IF YOU ARE SELLING YOUR CARE HOME

 DUE DILIGENCE PERIOD

 After signing the purchase contracts, the buyer deposits into escrow a pre-negotiated cash deposit.
-This due diligence phase usually extends for 30-60 days.
-Essentially, due diligence is when the buyer has the opportunity to perform investigations, inspections of the real estate, and review of the financial statements of the RCFE.
+The due diligence phase usually extends for 17 or more days, depending on the size of the facility.
+Due diligence phase is when the buyer has the opportunity to examine the books and records of the business and conduct inspections of the property.
 Third-party investigations will also ensue, such as conducting an appraisal of the real estate by the buyer’s lender, also occur during this time.
 The buyer may cancel the contract during the due diligence period without penalty and receive a full refund of their cash deposit tendered upon contract acceptance.
 This may occur if the buyer discovers something that contradicts the information in their initial analysis, such as revenues which are significantly lower than initially communicated, or if an appraisal of the real estate indicates that the value is overstated.
 Transaction prices can then be renegotiated.
 At the conclusion of the due diligence period, the buyer’s deposit becomes non-refundable and the transaction goes into the closing stage.

 CLOSING THE TRANSACTION